jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 ## KEM Combiner {#KEMcombiner}

 Section 3.3 in {{Bin18}} describes a way of combining several KEMs into one.
-We apply this to build an hybrid KEM from two KEMs using HMAC-SHA256 as dual Pseudo Random Function and extractor.
+We apply this to build an hybrid KEM from two KEMs using HMAC-SHA as dual Pseudo Random Function and extractor.

 The two combined KEMs are noted KEM\_1 and KEM\_2.
 PublicKey, secretKey and cipherText sizes are implicitly known for each component KEM, so the function "split" can separate two concatenated entities.